 Azama Grill – Egyptian/Middle Eastern Cuisine, 54 Harvard Avenue, Allston, Massachusett

-We visited Azama Grill, an Egyptian/Middle Eastern Restaurant at 54 Harvard Avenue, in Allston, Massachusetts.
-The restaurant’s unique Halal Cuisine is derived from nearly 100 years of secret family recipes.
+I visited owner of Azama Grill, an Egyptian/Middle Eastern Restaurant at 54 Harvard Avenue, in Allston, Massachusetts.
+The restaurant’s unique Halal Cuisine is derived from nearly 100 years of secret family recipe.

-For beverage, we sipped on hot Egyptian Tea, a unique blend of Darjeeling Assam, Ceylon Teas and fresh mint.
-For dessert, we consumed Azama Grill’s mouthwatering Cashew Fingers (flaky phillo dough rolled around crushed cashews baked to golden brown and topped with honey).
+For beverage, I sipped on hot Egyptian Tea, a unique blend of Darjeeling Assam, Ceylon Teas and fresh mint.
+For dessert, I consumed Azama Grill’s mouthwatering Cashew Fingers (flaky phillo dough rolled around crushed cashews baked to golden brown and topped with honey).

 The restaurant’s owner and chef, Osama El Naggar, launched the restaurant three years ago at the urging of his friends who were familiar with his love of the food industry.
 Naggar, whose family owns five restaurants in Cairo, Egypt, is founder and manager of a successful Syrian bread company in Worcester, Massachusetts that services most of the Middle Eastern restaurants in New England.
 Naggar has also owned three stores in Boston’s historic Faneuil Hall.